Great Bend man sentenced on 2013 Rape and Aggravated Burglary charges

 GREAT BEND, Kan.
-(KSNW) – Steven “Dewey” Jordan, 50 of Great Bend, Kansas, appeared in custody in the Barton County District Court Wednesday morning for sentencing on convicts of Rape, Aggravated Burglary, and Misdemeanor Criminal Damage to Property.
+(KSNW) – Steven “Dewey” Jordan, 50 of Great Bend, Kansas, appeared in custody in the Barton County District Court Wednesday morning for sentencing on convictions of rape, aggravated burglary, and misdemeanor criminal damage to property.
 The charges stem from an incident in Great Bend on February 6, 2013.

 In a news release from the Pawnee County Attorney’s Office, Jordan was convicted on December 11, 2019, for the second time on the charges following a three-day jury trial.
 He had been previously convicted of the charges following a five-day jury trial in September of 2015.
 Jordan appealed his original convictions.
 On review, the Kansas Court of Appeals found in an unpublished opinion on January 12, 2018, the district court violated the defendant’s constitutional right to present his theory of defense by excluding relevant evidence, reversed his convictions, vacate his sentences, and remanded the matter for a new trial.
 The Kansas Supreme Court declined to review the reversal.

-Pawnee County Attorney Douglas McNett was appointed as special prosecutor to present the State’s case at re-trial.
+Pawnee County Attorney Douglas McNett was appointed as a special prosecutor to present the state’s case at re-trial.
 Jordan was represented by Shannon Crane of Hutchinson, Kansas.

 District Judge Carey Hipp adopted the State’s argument and sentenced Jordan to the standard sentence of 272 months for the Rape conviction based on the revised criminal history.
 Judge Hipp then sentenced Jordan consecutively to an additional 32 months for the Aggravated Battery conviction for a total sentence of 304 months with the Kansas Department of Corrections.
 He is eligible to earn up to 15% good time credit.